pairinteraction/pairinteraction/docs/installation/installation.rst

 Installation
 ============

-The PairInteraction software runs on Linux, macOS 14+ or later (Intel & Apple Silicon), and Windows.
+The PairInteraction software runs on Linux, macOS (version 14 or later on Apple Silicon & version 15 or later on Intel), and Windows.
 It is compatible with Python ≥ 3.9.

 Installing from PyPI
 --------------------